Yasukazu/my-makesite/content/blog/2023-12-19-how-to-write.md

 ---
-title: Front matter in HTML comment
+title: Front matter as markdown header fenced with 3 hyphens('---')
 ---
 <!-- title: Front matter in HTML comment -->
 # Meta data (aka front matters) are set as comments of HTML.